kt3k/ruby-bmp/README.md

 `version` value is the current version number of the repository.

-`files` is the map of the files which contain version numbers in them.
+`files` are the mappings of the files which contain version numbers in them.

 ```
 gradle.properties: version=%.%.%